tzamer/hassio-addons/gogs/README.md

 4. Start the `Gogs` add-on
 5. Navigate to [http://hassio.local:10080](http://hassio.local:10080)
-6. Complete the install wizard (All fields, other than the database oes, must be configured as shown for Gogs to work correctly)
+6. Complete the install wizard (All fields, other than the database ones, must be configured as shown for Gogs to work correctly)

 | Field                | Value                       |